felixcloud6288/felixcloud6288.github.io/assets/TeamData/README.md

 ## How to Use

 Open terminal and change directory to where app.js is located.
+Run 'npm install'
-Run node app.js to begin.
+Run 'node app.js' to begin.

 A menu will appear with options:
 * Add Manager